taosdata/gds-connector/README.md

 _**Necessary configuration**_

-The user name which have the access priority of the database that you want to query.
-In the example, username is `root` and which is the default user for TDengine.
+The user name which has the access priority of the database that you want to query.
+In the example, the username is `root` and that is the default user of TDengine.

 ### password

 _**Necessary configuration**_

-The password  is correspond with the username you have enter in the previous text field.
-In the example, `taosdata` if default password to TDengine's default user `root`。
+The password is corresponded with the username you have entered in the previous text field.
+In the example, `taosdata` is the default password to TDengine's default user `root`。

 ### database

 _**Necessary configuration**_

-The database name that contains the table(no matter it is a normal table,super table or a child table of ) you want to query data and make reports.In the example,we suggest we want to access database named `test`.
+The database name that contains the table(no matter if it is a normal table, super table or a child table) you want to query data and make reports.
+In the example, we suggest we want to access a database named `test`.

 ### table

 _**Necessary configuration**_

-The name of the table you want to connect with and query data to make a report.In the example,we will create a report for table `demo`.
+The name of the table you want to connect with and query its data to make a report.
+In the example, we will create a report for table `meters`.

-**Notice** Currently the maximum of retrieve record for this  connector is 1000000 rows.
+**Notice** Currently the maximum number of retrieved records is 1000000 rows.

 ### Query range start date & end date